-DelVento has used the skills she gained in the classroom to find an internship with the Travis Manion Foundation in Doylestown, where she writes biographies of fallen soldiers to be featured in the “Fallen Heroes” section of their website.
+DelVento used the skills she gained in the classroom to find an internship with the Travis Manion Foundation in Doylestown, where she wrote biographies of fallen soldiers to be featured in the “Fallen Heroes” section of their website.

 “I learned that I must constantly push myself outside of where I am comfortable because that is how I learn new things and how I grow,” said DelVento.

-She hopes to use her work experience on campus and at her internship to find the “perfect job” after she graduates and is particularly interested in working in the publishing industry after college.
+She hoped to use her work experience on campus and at her internship to find the “perfect job” and is particularly interested in working in the publishing industry after college.

-DelVento has also been involved with clubs and organizations on campus since she came in as a freshman.
-Currently, she is editor/historian of Alpha Lambda Delta, a new honor society on campus, a Campus Media Representative for the Student Government Board, treasurer of Color Guard, and a Rambassador.
+DelVento had also been involved with clubs and organizations on campus since she came in as a freshman. she was also an editor/historian of Alpha Lambda Delta, a new honor society on campus, a Campus Media Representative for the Student Government Board, treasurer of Color Guard, and a Rambassador.
 She will also be writing for the Academic Affairs newsletter this semester.

 “[At DelVal] I get the chance to put everything I am learning into motion,” said DelVento.